 Almost 200 pages and 70 poems built around 10 positive thinking cards make this book unique.
 It is a remarkable story told authentically from both sides as Dr Ginty reframes her thinking to move forward and make difficult decisions - the most difficult ones in her career.
 "We are quick to default to negative thoughts.
-By forcing our thinking to positive possibilities, things look better, even in the midst of cancer."
+By firstly, noticing our thinking and reminding us to find positive possibilities, which affects our feelings.
+Then, small things can look better, even in the midst of cancer."

 Dr. Ginty, a family physician, was faced with some of the toughest decisions of her life she when was diagnosed with two cancers.
 She underwent a double mastectomy and lost her hair from cancer treatment.
 After discovering she carried a genetic BRCA mutation, Ginty elected to preemptively have her uterus and ovaries removed.
 But the toughest part for Ginty was when she lost what was most fulfilling to her: her career and title as a doctor.